-1. NAWG supports the delivery of water by the Bureau of Reclamation (BOR)

-- under previous and existing contracts.
+- 1. NAWG supports the delivery of water by the Bureau of Reclamation (BOR) under previous and existing contracts.
 (Revised February 2024) - 2.
 NAWG opposes requirements that mandate efforts to return fish pools to "harvestable levels".
-(Renewed March 2022) - 3.
+(Renewed November 2024) - 3.
 NAWG opposes the use of "harvestable levels" as a criterion for delisting of endangered species.
-(Renewed March 2022) - 4.
+(Renewed November 2024) - 4.
 NAWG opposes the differentiation between "wild" and "artificial" species or evolutionary significant units (ESU).
-(Renewed March 2022) - 5.
+(Renewed November 2024) - 5.
 NAWG supports compensation and transition programs for landowners whose operation has been impacted by any Endangered Species Act (ESA) activity or designation.
-(Renewed March 2022) - 6.
-NAWG supports requiring a thorough economic analysis of any proposed ESA activity before it is allowed to go into effect.
-(Renewed March 2022) - 7.
-NAWG supports requiring local consultation before the implementation of any action done under the authority of ESA.
-(Renewed March 2022) - 8.
+(Renewed November 2024) - 6.
+NAWG supports requiring Department of Interior to take into account an economic analysis of any proposed ESA activity before it is allowed to go into effect.
+(Revised November 2024) - 7.
+NAWG supports requiring local

+- consultation before the implementation of any action done under the authority of ESA.
+(Renewed November 2024) - 8.
 NAWG supports amending the ESA law to provide biologically-sound, scientifically based, and cost-effective measures developed to protect endangered species in a manner that maintains strong national and regional economies.
-(Renewed March 2022) - NAWG opposes federal agencies from pressuring state agencies into acquiring water rights.
+(Renewed November 2024) - NAWG opposes federal agencies from pressuring state agencies into acquiring water rights.
 (Renewed February 2024) - 10.
 NAWG opposes the listing of prairie dogs and sage grouse as endangered species.
-(Renewed March 2022) - 11.
-NAWG supports active management by federal land agencies such as the Bureau of Land Management (BLM) and United

-- States Forest Service (USFS) and similar state agencies for the control of noxious weeds.
-(Renewed March 2022) - 12.
+(Renewed November 2024) - of government owned land by federal land agencies such as the Bureau of Land Management (BLM) and United States Forest Service (USFS) and similar state agencies for the control of noxious weeds.
+(Revised November 2024) - 12.
 NAWG supports an ESA consultation process that is based on best available science using empirical sampling that is transparent, quantifiable and assesses the economic impact to agricultural production.
 (Renewed March 2023)